-On this adventure, your trusted local operator is safari vacations and travel services, safari vacations and travel services has gathered enough expertise and track record to manage primate adventures in Uganda.
+On this adventure, your trusted local operator is Safari Vacations and Travel Services, Safari Vacations, and Travel Services have gathered enough expertise and track record to manage primate adventures in Uganda.
 And we are Just who you need to pull off this bucket-list experience.
-They are local, meaning they put back a fat chunk of their revenue in the local communities.
+They are local, meaning they put back a fat chunk of their revenue into the local communities.
 They have sustainable programs through their forest lodge in Bwindi to support it.

 Safari Vacations and Travel Services designs itineraries in Uganda, Rwanda, and the DRC with over 10 years of experience and we are proud of our reputation for executing some of the most highly-rated vacation experiences.
 Our local consultants plan your preferred itinerary using expert ground knowledge.
 We take care of all the local logistics like permits, accommodation, and transport.
 And also, manage your entire trip, from start to finish.

 And for inquiries, advice on how to plan for this safari, booking the hiking permits; organizing transport and accommodation, getting in touch with safari vacations and travel services, we help you to avoid inconveniences after you have arrived for the safari.